The shop has helped people through difficult circumstances: marriage break up, divorce, unemployment, bereavement.

 The clothes that we get in that are past their best are recycled and we get a price based on weight.

 The shop was only opened about two weeks and we had a young girl nine of years of age in looking for a pair of shoes.
 She lifted a pair of shoes off the shelf.

 “ I’ve got a pound”

 “That’s how much the shoes are.”

-We have been out on the street for one year this month.
-We load up our van on a Thursday and travel into town at 10.00pm and we stay there until midnight.
-We set up a table in Donegall Place with tea, coffee, all hot drinks, warm clothing, sleeping bags and we distribute that amongst the homeless.
+On a Thursday we load up our van and travel into town at 10.00pm.
+In Donegall Place we set up a table with tea, coffee, all hot drinks, warm clothing, sleeping bags and we distribute those amongst the homeless.
+We stay there until midnight.

-The relationship we’ve built up with the regular rough sleepers in Belfast is out of this world.
+We’ve built up a relationship with the regular rough sleepers in Belfast.
 They’ve given us their trust.
 They tell us things, their backgrounds and stories, and some of them are really heart breaking.

 The objective is not to have anyone on the streets for any more than two consecutive nights.

 Sometimes it works – sometimes it doesn’t.

 The other problem we have identified is that people are coming and going.
 They are in Belfast tonight, Dublin tomorrow night, Coleraine… Ballymena.
 They move all round the place.
 Those people are very hard to track.